-The number of thematic ETFs has exploded in recent years.
+The number of thematic exchange-traded funds (ETFs) has exploded in recent years.
 But are they more than just another investing craze?

-There are hundreds of thematic ETFs currently available, offered by major fund companies like BlackRock and Vanguard, as well as smaller fund managers.
+There are hundreds of thematic ETFs currently available, offered by both major fund companies and smaller managers alike.
 You can now invest in specific sub-sectors, market segments and demographics, or even align your portfolio with your moral values.

 Are these themed ETFs simply a marketing tactic to entice investors with the latest shiny object?
 Or can they have legitimately useful role in investors' portfolios?

-Thematic ETFs allow investors to buy shares in a range of companies involved in specific niches or themes like robotics, artificial intelligence, big data, genomics, or organic products.
+Thematic ETFs allow an investor to buy shares in a range of companies involved in a specific niche or theme, such as robotics, artificial intelligence (AI), big data, cryptocurrency, genomics, or organic products.
 Compared to seeking exposure to a niche or theme by owning a small number of individual stocks, thematic ETFs allow you to own a whole basket of companies.
 Depending on the scope of the theme, your ETF could even hold companies from a wide range of industries.

-Thematic ETFs also allow investors to align their portfolio with their moral beliefs, passions or causes they care about.
+Thematic ETFs also allow investors to align a portion of their portfolio with their values, passions or causes they care about.

 For example, Global X's Catholic Values ETF (CATH) caters to Christian investors who wish to invest in line with their faith.
 In Europe, Muslim investors are the market for Blackrock's iShares MSCI World Islamic UCITS ETF (ISWD).

 Some cause-based ETFs offer a compelling risk/reward story.
-For example, gender diversity mandates, such as the SPDR SSGA Gender Diversity Index ETF (SHE), which invest in U.S.-based companies with higher levels of gender diversity in senior leadership, point to recent studies suggesting that companies with a higher proportion of female leaders perform better.2
+For example, gender diversity mandates that invest in companies with higher levels of gender diversity in senior leadership, point to recent studies suggesting that companies with a higher proportion of female leaders perform better.

 Many of these ETFs can have dozens of companies represented, from several countries.
 So, if you want exposure to a theme, you can avoid the risk of investing in just one stock and also save the time that would be spent in researching individual firms.

-Keep in mind, however, that some thematic ETFs are designed for day traders and are only suited to sophisticated investors who actively manage their investments.
+Keep in mind, however, that some thematic ETFs are designed for active traders and are only suited to sophisticated investors who actively manage their investments.